Paul Galatis

 1. Factory reset your iPhone

-Time to reset your iPhone.
 Go to Settings → General → Transfer or Reset iPhone → Erase all content and settings.

 This is the first, and the scariest step.
-Do it, and you are on the journey 🫡
+Do it, and you are on the journey.

 2. Install Apple Configurator

 Now head on over to the Apple and install Apple Configurator.
-Open the app and click ‘Get Started’
+Open the app and click ‘Get Started’.

 3. ‘Prepare’ your iPhone

-We can then prepare your device for configurator.
 Connect your iPhone to your laptop.
 You should see it show up in Configurator.
 Once you do, Right click and click “Prepare”:

 Select “Manual Configuration”, with “Supervise devices” like so: